-- Browse for gifts at The Indigo Tree and Lark, find interior inspiration at EA Wates, or treat yourself to sweet blooms at florist Luxe Petals London.
+- Browse for gifts at The Indigo Tree and Lark or treat yourself to sweet blooms at florist Luxe Petals London.

 - There are not one but two regular farmers’ markets, one on Streatham Green and one at the Railway Pub in Streatham Common.
 For regular grocery shopping, there is a large Tesco just by the Common, and a smaller Tesco and Sainsbury’s stores on Streatham Hill.
 There are also two Marks and Spencers

 - Estate Office Coffee is, in Streatham's opinions, the best coffee in Streatham Hill.
 Batch & Co are an independent coffee shop which serve a bespoke blend espresso ethically sourced and roasted by London's Caravan Coffee Roasters.
 Blackbird Bakery and Brooks and Gao are also very popular.